-In compliance with the aforementioned Act, as well as other applicable laws,65 the R3 Program implementation will be conducted avoiding discrimination and/or discriminatory practices to the extent that no person be excluded from participation in; denied program benefits of; or be subjected to discrimination under any program or
+In compliance with the aforementioned Act, as well as other applicable laws, 65 the R3 Program implementation will be conducted avoiding discrimination and/or

 64 Exceptions exist for housing covered under the Housing for Older Persons Act of 1995, 42 U.S.C. § 3607(b).